srdtrk/go-codegen/docs/docs/02-example-repo.md

 ---
-title: Scaffold a Test Suite with go-codegen
-sidebar_label: Scaffold a Test Suite with go-codegen
+title: Setup the Example Contract Repository
+sidebar_label: Setup the Example Contract Repository
 sidebar_position: 2
-slug: /scaffold-suite
+slug: /example-repo
 ---

-import CodeBlock from '@theme/CodeBlock';
+import HighlightBox from '@site/src/components/HighlightBox';

-# Scaffold a Test Suite with go-codegen
+# Clone the Example Contract Repository

 In this tutorial, we will be creating a test suite for an example CosmWasm contract using go-codegen.
 We first need to clone the repository containing the example contract.

-## Clone the Example Contract Repository

 You may also fork the repository to your GitHub account and clone it from there.
 This will allow you to push changes to your forked repository and test github actions in your forked repository.